 Legal and risk management plan

-The legal and risk management plan includes information about your business structure, business name registration and required licences and permits.
-It also identifies things that could affect your business.
-It should also describe what actions you can put in place to reduce the threat and how you will deal with them.
+Your risk management plan should identify things (hazards) that could affect your business.
+It should also describe what actions you can put in place to reduce the threat and how you will deal with them if they arise.
 This will help you to identify opportunities for your business and reduce the damage potential threats could cause.

 Find out how a business continuity plan can help you prepare for and address risks as part of your overall business plan.